Where are the best beaches of Aruba?

 This is the beach we ended up going to on our last visit in December 2006.

-We had rented a jeep, (read about my experience here) and we wanted to stop for some snorkeling while my daughter could relax with a book.
+We had rented a jeep and wanted to stop for some snorkeling while my daughter could relax with a book.

-It is the most northern of the beaches of Aruba, near the California Lighthouse.
-The sand is soooo nice and there were a few 'cabanas' for shade but there were all taken by a very big local family.
-Nevertheless, my daughter still found some shade under a divi-divi tree while we went snorkeling, which was pretty good.
-And the water is so calm and clear.
+It is the most northern of the Aruba beaches, near the California Lighthouse.
+The sand is soooo nice and there were a few 'cabanas' for shade.
+Unfortunately for us they were all taken by a very big local family.
+Nevertheless, my daughter still found some shade under a divi-divi tree while we went snorkeling.
+The water is so calm and clear!
 However, there are no facilities.

-This beach is about 20 minutes from the pier by taxi and would cost about $18.00 each way, again per taxi.
+This beach is about 20 minutes from the pier by taxi and would cost about $18.00 each way.

-Absolutely the best beach for snorkeling in Aruba and it was a fluke that we found it years ago.
+Absolutely the best beach for snorkeling in Aruba.
+It was a fluke that we found it years ago.

 We had decided to take the bus and ask our driver which beach to go to for snorkeling.
 He gave us the name of this one and when we got off the bus, we were kind of confused as this didn't look like any of the other beaches of Aruba!

-It is very small but there were a few 'palapas' and since it was early in the morning, we were the only ones there.
+It is very small with just a few 'palapas' and since it was early in the morning, we were the only ones there.

 My husband and I were amazed that we discovered this snorkeling paradise, so please don't tell anyone as we don't want the word to get around!